alstephh/This_Is_Just_A_Hobby/README.md

 * <u>Linux Basic for Hackers</u> by OccupyTheWeb
 * <u>Getting started becoming a Master Hacker</u> by OccupyTheWeb
 * <u>The basic of hacking and penetration testing (2nd Edition)</u> by Patrick Engebretson
+* <u>Pratical IoT Hacking - The definitive guide to Attacking the Internet of Things</u> by Fotios Chantzis & Ioannis Stais